Pelitron/Image-compression-with-Singular-Value-Decomposition-SVD-algorithm/README.md

 In recent days, SVD has surfaced as a current method in the discipline of image processing, specifically in the environment of image compression.
 Particularly, in this exercise, SVD is applied to image compression using Python 3.

 - Programming Lenguaje: Python.
-- Main libraries: matplotlib, numpy, scipy.
+- Main libraries: matplotlib, numpy, scipy, dask
 - Author: Fernando Beneytez.
 - Tutor/mentor: Raquel Orallo.